rlugojr/linkurious-enterprise-manual/Getting-Started/Starting.md

 ![folder](https://raw.githubusercontent.com/Linkurious/linkurious-enterprise-manual/master/screenshots/139.png)

-Click on the ```start``` file.
+Click on the `start.bat` file.
 Linkurious starts and invites you to open up your browser to http://localhost:3000 to access the user interface.
+Alternately, click on `menu.bat` and select `Start Linkurious processes` from the console.

 ![linkurious enterprise startup](https://raw.githubusercontent.com/Linkurious/linkurious-enterprise-manual/master/screenshots/140.png)